Lugal-Marada: Worship

-Lugal-Marada was worshiped in Marad at least since the Old Akkadian period.
+Lugal-Marada was worshiped in Marad at least since the Old Akkadian period, when his temple was built by Lipit-ilē governor at Marad and the son of king Naram-Sin.
 King Lipit-Ishtar built a temple dedicated to him known under the ceremonial name Eigikalamma, "house, eye of the land."
 It was subsequently rebuilt by Kadashman-Turgu and Nabonidus.
 The lexical list Kagal refers to it as a temple of Ninurta instead, and Andrew R. George interprets it as "the temple of Ninurta as Lugal-Marada."
 A further temple dedicated to Lugal-Marada existed in Isin.
 According to Marten Stol, based on a Neo-Babylonian letter yet another was possibly located near Uruk.
 However, Paul-Alain Beaulieu in a more recent study states that the only reference to Lugal-Marada in the entire corpus appears to pertain to the temple of this god in Marad, rather than to any settlement in the immediate proximity of Uruk, and deals with the delivery of dates for which a member of its staff was responsible.

 The office of a nin-dingir priestess of Lugal-Marada is mentioned in a text from Drehem dated to the 45th year of Shulgi's reign and in a year formula of Ishbi-Erra.

 In Old Babylonian texts from Marad, Lugal-Marada appears in oath formulas.
 A single one contains an oath sworn by him and Numushda, a further text invoking these gods together is also known from Larsa.
 Presence of Lugal-Marada in oath formulas in texts from the unprovenanced archive of Ilum-bani has been used to argue for origin in Marad.